AdobeDocs/experience-platform.en/help/landing/home.md

 ## [!DNL Experience Platform] documentation

 [!DNL Experience Platform] documentation is provided in multiple formats for a variety of features and services.
-To learn more about the types of documentation that are available, please visit the [Platform documentation types overview](documentation/overview.md).
-To begin learning more about a specific [!DNL Platform] service right away, select a guide from the [Adobe Experience Platform Documentation landing page](https://experienceleague.corp.adobe.com/docs/experience-platform.html?lang=en).
+To learn more about the types of documentation that are available, please visit the [Platform documentation overview](documentation/overview.md).
+To begin learning more about a specific [!DNL Platform] service right away, select a guide from the left navigation.

 ### Documentation for application services built on [!DNL Experience Platform]